jaf7C7/jaf7c7/README.md

 Joss Appleton-Fox
 =================

 I'm a developer with a keen interest in all things server-side.
+I'm currently learning about REST APIs using Flask and Postman, and messing around with a Raspberry Pi in my spare time.
+Please behold my skills:

 Python